JustGoscha/justgoscha.com-portfolio/blog/2020-11-11-the-joruney-begins.md

 As they say, when one door closes, another door opens.
 Through a lucky coincidence, I got the chance to work for one of the most successful startups in Europe at a very early stage.
 Thus began my prime time in tech.
 The 4 most exciting years I had in my career, with the most motivated and fun people I can imagine.

 It sidetracked me on my creative goals once again, but I learned so much and acquired many tools to be a successful entrepreneur during this time, that I certainly would not change a thing about it.
-I also transitioned by the end further into the creative field an became a UX designer within the company.
+I also transitioned by the end further into the creative field and became a UX designer within the company.

 After 3 years though, I began to form a plan to finally chase my own goals.
-I needed to work on 3 things to make the leap — Animation Skill, Reputation and Customers.
+I needed to work on 3 things to make the leap — animation consistency, reputation and customers.
 All of that would be used to build a showreel.

 ## The Preparation